GALA-X-Y/SecretPixel/README.md

 ## Security and Stealth

 SecretPixel is designed with security and stealth in mind.
-The compression and random distribution of data make it extremely difficult for steganalysis tools to detect the presence of embedded information.
+The encryption process ensures that the hidden data remains confidential, while the compression and random distribution of data make it extremely difficult for steganalysis tools to detect the presence of embedded information.
 The use of a seeded random number generator adds an additional layer of security, as the pattern of embedded data cannot be predicted without knowing the seed.

+## Encryption:

+- **AES Encryption**: SecretPixel uses AES (Advanced Encryption Standard) with a 256-bit key for symmetric encryption.
+The key is derived from a randomly generated 256-bit session key using PBKDF2 (Password-Based Key Derivation Function 2) with HMAC-SHA-256 as the hash function.
+The number of iterations for the key derivation is set to 200,000, which increases the cost of brute-force attacks.

+- **Initialization Vector (IV)**: A 128-bit IV is used for AES in CBC (Cipher Block Chaining) mode.
+The IV ensures that identical plaintext blocks will produce different ciphertext blocks, enhancing security.

+- **Padding**: PKCS7 padding is used to ensure that the plaintext data is a multiple of the AES block size (128 bits).
+This padding is removed after decryption.

 ## Supported File Types